c-mart/smog/planning.md

 - Standardize nomenclature of "active"/"inactive" vs "enabled"/"disabled" user account

 ## Completed Todo
+- HR BETWEEN POST AND COMMENTS
-x Link to Markdown reference in create post page, perhaps instructions to insert an image x Site settings should have a place to insert analytics tracking code at the footer of each page (e.g. for Piwik or Google Analytics) x Learn about database migrations.
-Rolling out new feature (ability to set analytics tracking code in site settings) to existing deployment requires something like https://flask-migrate.readthedocs.org/en/latest/ x Work on update-ability.
+- Link to Markdown reference in create post page, perhaps instructions to insert an image
+- Site settings should have a place to insert analytics tracking code at the footer of each page (e.g. for Piwik or Google Analytics)
+- Learn about database migrations.
+Rolling out new feature (ability to set analytics tracking code in site settings) to existing deployment requires something like https://flask-migrate.readthedocs.org/en/latest/
+- Work on update-ability.
 Currently, running "git clone" overwrites the config (e.g. database URI) on a running web server.
-Learn best practices of how this is handled with production apps. x Switch to another Markdown renderer (http://lepture.com/en/2014/markdown-parsers-in-python) which supports footnotes and is implemented in pure python x Don't allow user to deactivate or delete him/her self x Some kind of better user management x Render description in HTML somewhere.
-Consider separate template for showing single post with meta tag x Set browser title bar x Settings page with configurable blog title, footer string (e.g. "Copyright Bob Loblaw $currentyear").
-Perhaps just load these into environment variables. x RSS/Atom feed (I did Atom) x "All Posts" page which lists posts in reverse chronological order x static pages. x Test for use of slugify, ensure permalinks are cleaned up x How should I handle posting with special characters in title and no permalink field? x Get rid of green in CSS x Strip non-alphanumeric characters from permalinks x Test trying to load an unpublished post by its permalink x How do deal with H1?
+Learn best practices of how this is handled with production apps.
+- Switch to another Markdown renderer (http://lepture.com/en/2014/markdown-parsers-in-python) which supports footnotes and is implemented in pure python
+- Don't allow user to deactivate or delete him/her self
+- Some kind of better user management
+- Render description in HTML somewhere.
+Consider separate template for showing single post with meta tag
+- Set browser title bar
+- Settings page with configurable blog title, footer string (e.g. "Copyright Bob Loblaw $currentyear").
+Perhaps just load these into environment variables.
+- RSS/Atom feed (I did Atom)
+- "All Posts" page which lists posts in reverse chronological order
+- static pages.
+- Test for use of slugify, ensure permalinks are cleaned up
+- How should I handle posting with special characters in title and no permalink field?
+- Get rid of green in CSS
+- Strip non-alphanumeric characters from permalinks
+- Test trying to load an unpublished post by its permalink
+- How do deal with H1?
 Single-post page has post title as H1.
-Multiple-post page has blog title as H1. x Published checkbox should be true by default x Relationship between users and posts.
-Each post has an "author". x Database migration to expand schema, add an "author" field to posts x Why does my app throw OperationalErrors after running test cases?
-Because testing was using a separate database x Show admin (post, edit, delete) buttons if logged in x Only allow post/edit/delete view if logged in x Line breaks aren't showing - just render markdown x Allow viewing of drafts x Allow editing post where post is updated x Allow editing post which updates edit date but not create date x make password form box hidden x Write some tests x Static pages separate from posts
+Multiple-post page has blog title as H1.
+- Published checkbox should be true by default
+- Relationship between users and posts.
+Each post has an "author".
+- Database migration to expand schema, add an "author" field to posts
+- Why does my app throw OperationalErrors after running test cases?
+Because testing was using a separate database
+- Show admin (post, edit, delete) buttons if logged in
+- Only allow post/edit/delete view if logged in
+- Line breaks aren't showing - just render markdown
+- Allow viewing of drafts
+- Allow editing post where post is updated
+- Allow editing post which updates edit date but not create date make password form box hidden
+- Write some tests
+- Static pages separate from posts
+- People can post comments, comment moderation

 ## Extended Features
 - Switch to another captcha provider